NLnetLabs/incremental-deleg/draft-homburg-deleg-incremental-deleg.md

 Delegation point:
 : The location in the delegating zone where the RRs are provided that make up the delegation.
-  In legacy delegations, the parent side of the zone cut.
+  In legacy delegations, this is the parent side of the zone cut and has the same name as the subzone.
-  With this document's delegation mechanism, at the location given by the delegating name.
+  With incremental deleg, this is the location given by the delegating name.

 # Delegation administration